Templates

 The builder sequence

-Choose whether this is a Telegram membership flow, Discord access flow, gated redirect, digital product, download, or custom path. - Offer
+The builder is easiest to use when you move through it in order:- Offer format Choose whether this is a Telegram membership flow, Discord access flow, gated redirect, digital product, download, or custom path.

-Set the buyer-facing title, description, and optional cover image. - Pricing and renewal
+- Offer Set the buyer-facing title, description, and optional cover image.

-Confirm the payout wallet and the buyer destination after payment.
+- Payout and access Confirm the payout wallet and the buyer destination after payment.

 Choose the offer format first